 Notable things in this config are:

-devices are in the input group so by either adding your user to that group or adding the sticky bit to the evdoublebind executable with that group by running chown :input evdoublebind ;chmod g+s evdoublebind
+/dev/input/ devices are in the input group, so by either adding your user to that group or setting the group sticky bit on the evdoublebind executable you can allow it to run without full root.
+I do the latter withchown :input evdoublebind

 #!/bin/sh